NCAS is the Nursing Community Assessment Service, an independent program within the BC College of Nurses and Midwives.

-NCAS is one critical tool that our community partners use to determine whether IEPs are ready to practice safely, ethically and competently in the provincial workforce.
+NCAS is one critical tool that our community partners use to determine whether IEPs are ready to practice safely, ethically, and competently in their provincial workforce.
 It's made up of three assessments: a Computer-based Assessment, a Simulation Lab Assessment, and an Oral Assessment that takes place at the same time as the SLA.
-All three are necessary in order to complete the assessment process.
+All three are necessary to complete the assessment process.

 NCAS offers a consistent approach for evaluating the extent to which an IEP's competencies are substantially equivalent to those of a Canadian health professional entering practice.
 NCAS also provides an opportunity for internationally educated and re-entry nurses to demonstrate their current competence to practice, competence that may not have been evidenced by a paper assessment.
 The NCAS assessment process is a mandatory registration requirement for some regulatory organizations.